TokenScript-Framework/papers/src/papers/smart-token-paper.md

 | Restaurants and Food Delivery Services | Restaurants could recommend meals in line with your health profile.
 People with high blood pressure could be offered low-sodium dishes, while sugar-free options could be suggested for diabetics. |
 | Hotel Reservation Systems              | Hotels with access to your health data could ensure your room is equipped with necessary amenities like heaters, air filtration systems, or wheelchair accessibility. |

 The Health Token introduces a significant paradigm shift in the way health data is shared and utilised.
 Traditionally, systems such as Health Information Exchange (HIE) have attempted to make health data shareable.
 However, these systems are primarily geared towards healthcare systems, facilitating the transfer of health data across different hospitals and clinics, enabling quick data sharing with ambulances, and integrating with insurance providers.
-This paper specifically avoids delving into these areas, as they represent typical industrial integration efforts that do not rely on the web and can be considered more in the domain of the Internet rather than Web3.
+This paper specifically avoids delving into these areas, as they represent typical industrial integration efforts that do not rely on the web and can be considered an application of Digital Industrial Integration rather than Web3.
 The use cases we highlighted above, therefore, are web-focused, with the point of integration being the tokenised health data and a web application.

-However, the implementation of the Health Token presents two significant challenges.
+The implementation of the Health Token presents two significant challenges.

-Firstly, there is the challenge of securely storing health data.
-If the Smart Token's Runtime Environment is located in a user's wallet, such as smartphones with a healthcare centre feature, the data is relatively safe.
-However, many use-cases demand server-side execution of Smart Tokens, which may be in a node of a decentralised network.
-While the Smart Layer - one such decentralised network - provides detailed considerations for designing such a runtime environment, there is no universal solution at this moment.
+Firstly, securely storing health data presents a substantial challenge.
+When the Smart Token's Runtime Environment is located within a user's wallet, such as smartphones equipped with a healthcare centre feature, data security is relatively high.
+However, the complexity escalates when server-side execution of Smart Tokens is required, often on nodes within a decentralized network like the Smart Layer.
+This network provides detailed considerations for designing such a runtime environment, but a universally applicable solution remains elusive.
+A working solution will likely crucially depend on Fully Homomorphic Encryption (FHE) technologies, particularly those compatible with Ethereum Virtual Machine (EVM) systems like FHEVM.
+FHE allows computations on encrypted data without ever decrypting it, thus offering a groundbreaking approach to maintaining data privacy and security in decentralized networks.

-Secondly, the co-computation of data, such as sifting through product listings to find products to fill a user's shopping cart, requires computation on encrypted data.
-This necessitates the use of multi-party computation (MPC) protocols.
+Secondly, the co-computation of data, such as filtering through product listings for an optimal shopping experience, demands computation on encrypted data, a task well-suited for FHE.
+Traditionally, Multi-Party Computation (MPC) protocols have been used for this purpose.
+MPC enables secure computations on encrypted data by allowing multiple parties to jointly compute a function while keeping their inputs private.
+However, integrating FHEVM can offer a more streamlined and efficient approach.
+FHEVM, with its EVM compatibility, can potentially handle such computations with greater efficiency and less complexity compared to traditional MPC protocols.

-MPC protocols can enable secure computations on encrypted data, allowing multiple parties to jointly compute a function while keeping their inputs private.
-This could enable the secure processing of health data without exposing sensitive information.
-However, implementing MPC protocols can be technically challenging.
-Without diverting from the focus of this paper, the challenges can be generalised into a few categories:
+The challenges in implementing these advanced cryptographic protocols can be categorized as follows:

-- They often require complex cryptographic techniques and careful protocol design to ensure privacy and correctness.
+- The need for complex cryptographic techniques and meticulous protocol design to ensure privacy and accuracy.
+FHEVM's compatibility with EVM could streamline this process, leveraging existing Ethereum-based smart contract infrastructure.
-- MPC protocols are generally slower and more resource-intensive than traditional computation methods.
+- The traditional slower and more resource-intensive nature of MPC protocols could be mitigated by FHEVM's more efficient processing capabilities.
-- Practical deployment of MPC protocols also requires careful consideration of various factors, including the network architecture, the trust model, and the number and reliability of participating parties.
-One example of such a challenge is the transfer of an encrypted share of data when a node responsible for a specific user's health token goes offline.
+- Practical deployment considerations, such as network architecture, trust models, and the reliability of participating parties, become more manageable with FHEVM's integration into existing Ethereum networks and smart contract ecosystems.

-In conclusion, while the Health Token holds significant potential for transforming the way health data is shared and utilised on the web, realising this potential requires overcoming substantial technical challenges, particularly in the areas of secure data storage and secure computation on encrypted data.
-It will likely be the last frontier of Smart Token adoption.
+In conclusion, while the Health Token has the potential to revolutionize the sharing and utilization of health data on the web, realizing this potential hinges on overcoming significant technical challenges in secure data storage and computation.
+The integration of FHE technologies, particularly FHEVM for Ethereum-compatible environments, represents a promising advancement towards this goal.
+It is poised to become a pivotal element in the widespread adoption and practical implementation of Health Tokens and may mark the beginning of a new era in secure, privacy-preserving Smart Tokens.

 ## Smart Cat: An Experimental Approach